strimzi/strimzi-kafka-operator/design/service-binding.md

 The consuming client needs to know the listener name, the keys for the CA certificate secret fields for the certificate and password, and the key for the password field in the `KafkaUser` secret.

-The Service Binding Operator creates a `Secret` which contains:
+TThe Service Binding Operator creates binding information which contains:

 * **endpoints.<listener_name>** - bootstrap server information for all listeners
 * **ca.p12** - CA certificate PKCS #12 archive file for storing certificates and keys